6 reasons why distributed teams are the future of work

 Another important benefit of distributed teams is that it makes it easy for businesses to use freelance help, instead of full-time employees, for some roles.
 This ability becomes particularly important when companies try to scale up, but risk having new profits eaten up by hefty new expenses, such as unnecessary full-time wages.

 If your company doesn’t need a full-time graphic designer or accountant, then hire skilled freelance help.
 And by letting the freelancers work remotely, you have happier workers and the money savings of overheads and full-time salaries.

-Distributed teams can be a win-win solution both for business owners and workers.
+Virtual teams can be a win-win solution both for business owners and workers.